ThomassTon/thomasston.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hi, I am a master's student at TU Darmstadt, currently studying Autonomous Systems and Robotics.
+I am completing my Master’s degree in Autonomous Systems and Robotics at TU Darmstadt, where I have successfully defended my thesis on motion planning for dual-arm robots.

-My research interests focus on motion planning for dual-arm robots and mobile robotics.
+My research interests include motion planning, control, and learning for robotic manipulation and navigation.
+I am currently seeking a Ph.D. position to further develop intelligent and adaptive robot behaviors.

-Additionally, I am a Formula 1 fan, and in my free time, I enjoy cycling.
+Beyond research, I am passionate about Formula 1 and enjoy cycling.